 It’s no doubt that video content is worth the investment, regardless of how you plan to use it.
 If there is one common denominator that we can pull out of these 5 ways to incorporate video in your marketing mix, is that people really love videos whether or not they realize it.

-Just like all marketing materials, if you start using video content and find that it doesn’t start generating better numbers for you, it may require some tweaking.
+Just like all your other digital marketing materials, if you start using video content and find that it doesn’t start generating better numbers for you, it may require some tweaking.
 Some examples of ways you can tweak your video content can range from website placement to choosing whether or not to play automatically.
 If you still need help, you can always contact us to start getting your video campaigns headed in the right direction.

 Have you asked yourself recently why you’re not taking advantage of the video marketing revolution?